ska-sa/tango-simlib/doc/intro.rst

     $ pip install .

-In the near future, this package should be available on *PYPI*, allowing
+This package is available on *PYPI*, allowing

 .. code-block:: bash